Red carpets, runway shows and dress up with his mom are all it took for John Harris to fall in love with fashion.

 But the opportunity to work at a specific brand that’s seeking Black people, may not be enough.
 It can still be hard to find specific brands and organizations that are looking for outspoken Black people to become valuable members of the team, rather than simply trying to meet the diversity quota.

-However, while it’s important for Black people to demand a seat at the table in white spaces, it’s equally as important for us to create our own safe spaces for Black people to exist and speak freely.
+However, while it’s important for Black people to demand a seat at the table in white spaces, it’s equally as important to create safe spaces for Black people to exist and speak freely.

 “I want to empower people to … create your own thing,” Randall says.
 “It doesn’t even have to be some huge idea initially, but you never know what it could grow into.
 Once you tap into your own creativity, and have an entrepreneurial spirit about things and being positive, that then gives you the opportunity to give more people who look like you the opportunity to be in the industry.”